ZXShady/enchantum/docs/features.md

 - **Description**:
   Gives an array containing all the string names of the enum and the values, it is sorted in ascending order.

+  **Notes**: This variable is overridable if needed for compile time performance, all other enchantum varaibles synthesize from `entries<E>`.

 - **Parameters**:

   `E`: enum to generate value-string entries for.